getwax/bls-wallet/docs/use_bls_wallet_dapp.md

 ## Download, Install, & Setup Quill

-[Quill](../extension/) is a protoype browser extension wallet which intergrates [bls-wallet-clients](../contracts/clients/) to communicate with the BLS Wallet smart contracts & transaction aggregator.
+[Quill](../extension/) is a prototype browser extension wallet which integrates [bls-wallet-clients](../contracts/clients/) to communicate with the BLS Wallet smart contracts & transaction aggregator.
 It supports most of the functionality in [EIP-1193](https://eips.ethereum.org/EIPS/eip-1193).

 Currently, we have the contracts deployed to the networks/chains listed [here](https://github.com/web3well/bls-wallet/tree/main/contracts/networks).
-If your desired network isn't there, you can use the [Remote Development](./remote_development.md) contract deployment intrsuctions or request a network deploy by [opening an issue](https://github.com/web3well/bls-wallet/issues/new) or [starting a discussion](https://github.com/web3well/bls-wallet/discussions/new).
+If your desired network isn't there, you can use the [Remote Development](./remote_development.md) contract deployment instructions or request a network deploy by [opening an issue](https://github.com/web3well/bls-wallet/issues/new) or [starting a discussion](https://github.com/web3well/bls-wallet/discussions/new).

 Below are the instructions for 2 ways you can add Quill to your browser.